 A quarantine enclosure is a toned-down version of an animal's permanent enclosure.
 You can use the animal's permanent setup, but be sure that you will be able to sterilise it completely should the animal get sick, so they don't reinfect themselves.

-The substrate for a quarantine tank should be paper towels.
-This makes it easy for you to see any issues with bodily fluids (runny or parasite ridden poop, vomit, complete lack of poop etc) and also reduces your geckos risk of impaction to near zero.
+The substrate for a quarantine enclosure should be paper towels.
+This makes it easy for you to see any issues with bodily fluids (runny or parasite-ridden poop, vomit, complete lack of poop, etc).

 If you don't have other reptiles, then you can put it wherever you want.

-However, if you're like me and you have other reptiles, it's very important that your new animal is as far away from them as possible.
-If possible, the other side of your house/flat.
+However, if you do have other reptiles, it's very important that your new animal is as far away from them as possible, ideally in a separate room.

 The basic facts

 Paper towels as substrate

 Keep the new animal away from other reptiles